cardoso-m/frontend-sendgrid/README.md

 The application has three main routes:

-- **/signin**: Where the user adds their name, email, and password.
+- **/signin**: Where the user enters their name, email, and password.
 - **/signup**: Registration screen with the option to "Register".
 - **/validate**: Screen to enter the code sent to the email.

+After registering at the `/signup` route, a verification code will be sent to the provided email.
+The user needs to enter the code at the `/validate` route to complete the registration and be added to the database.